haufse/xtremes/docs/source/usage.rst

 The modules
 -----------
-So far, two modules are implemented.
-The module ``xtremes.miscellaneous`` contains basic functionalities, whereas ``xtremes.HigherOrderStatistics`` is specialized on the influence of higher order statistics for Maximum Likelihood estimations.
-For each module, there will be a tutorial and a subsection in the API reference
+So far, three modules are implemented.
+The module ``xtremes.miscellaneous`` contains basic functionalities, whereas ``xtremes.HigherOrderStatistics`` is specialized on the influence of higher order statistics for Maximum Likelihood estimations. ``xtremes.Bootstrap`` provides a suitable Bootstrap device for block maxima.

+For each module, there will be a tutorial and a subsection in the API reference.